 Please see our page on what to do if you are worried about a vulnerable adult.

-Social and health care professionals can also refer to procedures for managing allegations related to adults working with adults with care and support needs (Microsoft Word).
+Social and health care professionals can also refer to procedures for managing allegations related to adults working with adults with care and support needs (Word file).